 “A defendant’s conduct is a ‘proximate cause’ of a plaintiff’s injury if ‘it was not just any cause, but one with a sufficient connection to the result.’”
 Chaudhry, 68 F.4th at 1170 n.12 (quoting Paroline v.
 United States, 572 U.S. 434, 444 (2014)). “‘Proximate cause is often explicated in terms of foreseeability,’ such that the proximate cause requirement ‘preclude[s] liability in situations where the causal link between conduct and result is so attenuated that the consequence is more aptly described as mere fortuity.’”
 Id. (quoting Paroline, 572 U.S. at 445)

 A person deprives another of a constitutional right, within the meaning of § 1983, “if he does an affirmative act, participates in another’s affirmative act, or omits to perform an act which he is legally required to do that causes the deprivation of which complaint is made.”
 Lacey v.
-Maricopa Cnty., 693 F.3d 896, 915 (9th Cir.
+Maricopa County, 693 F.3d 896, 915 (9th Cir.
 2012) (quoting Johnson v.
 Duffy, 588 F.2d 740, 743 (9th Cir.
 1978)).
 The requisite causation can be established either “‘by some kind of direct personal participation in the deprivation’ or ‘by setting in motion a series of acts by others which the actor knows or reasonably should know would cause others to inflict the constitutional injury.’”
 Chaudhry, 68 F.4th at 1169.
 A police officer’s liability under section 1983 is predicated on his integral participation in the alleged violation.”
 Nicholson v.
 City of Los Angeles, 935 F.3d 685, 691 (9th Cir.
 2019) (quoting Blankenhorn v.
 City of Orange, 485 F.3d 463, 481 n.12 (9th Cir.
 2007) (internal quotes omitted)).
 Thus, an “officer could be held liable where he is just one participant in a sequence of events that gives rise to [the alleged] constitutional violation.”
 Nicholson, 935 F.3d at 692; but see Felarca v.
 Birgeneau, 891 F.3d 809, 820 (9th Cir.
 2018) (“Officers may not be held liable merely for being present at the scene of a constitutional violation or for being a member of the same operational unit as a wrongdoer.”).

 “The inquiry into causation must be individualized and focus on the duties and responsibilities of each individual defendant whose acts or omissions are alleged to have caused a constitutional deprivation.”
 Leer v.
 Murphy, 844 F.2d 628, 633 (9th Cir.
 1988); see also Hines v.
 Youseff, 914 F.3d 1218, 1228 (9th Cir.
 2019) (“[Plaintiff] must show that each defendant personally played a role in violating the Constitution.
 An official is liable under § 1983 only if ‘culpable action, or inaction, is directly attributed to them.’” (footnote omitted)).

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 Supervisor Liability